About Woodwork Lab

 Everything has been designed, in fact, to a point where the Make+Meld team realised, that they had incidentally, invented:

-A new woodworking system, at a perfect point in time where there is more of need than ever to get kids using their hands and minds and learning to persevere and feel proud for learning and doing.
+A new woodworking system, at a perfect point in time where there is more of need than ever to get people using their hands and minds and learning to persevere and feel proud for learning and doing.

 We aim to…